 Skip to main content

-Mexico City is emerging as a world class hiking destination because within an hour or so of the city, you have 7 spectacular national parks to explore.
+Mexico City is emerging as a world-class hiking destination because, within a couple of hours of the city, you have seven spectacular national parks to explore.

-Situated at 2,240 meters (7,349 feet) above sea level Mexico City is one of the highest elevation cities in the world.
-Due to it’s subtropical location and high elevation, it has one of the best climates in the world for hiking and outdoor recreation.
+Situated at 2,240 meters (7,349 feet) above sea level, Mexico City is one of the highest-elevation cities in the world.
+Due to its subtropical location and high elevation, it has an excellent climate for hiking and outdoor recreation.

-That’s pretty amazing, as one of the 6 cradles of civilizations, the central valleys of Mexico are filled with natural wonders, ancient history and fascinating indigenous cultures.
+As one of the 6 cradles of civilization, the central valleys and mountains of Mexico are filled with ancient history, mythical lore and indigenous cultures deeply rooted in the land.

 Here are some of the best hikes near Mexico City in the most beautiful national parks: